laravel/bootcamp.laravel.com/resources/docs/installation.md

 ./vendor/bin/sail up
 ```

-The first time you run the Sail up command, Sail's application containers will be built on your local machine.
-This could take several minutes.
-Don't worry, subsequent attempts to start Sail will be much faster.

 > **Note**
 > You can [create a shell alias](https://laravel.com/docs/sail#configuring-a-shell-alias) that allows you execute Sail's commands more easily.